 Conclusion

-Pinpointing the extension that is causing the issue and disabling it can be an effective approach to resolve the "Uncaught (in promise) Error: A listener indicated an asynchronous response by returning true, but the message channel closed before a response was received" error.
-By selectively disabling extensions one by one, you can identify the culprit extension that is not properly handling asynchronous responses and causing the message channel to close prematurely.
+By disabling extensions one by one, you can pinpoint which extension is actually causing the issue and disable it temporarily to resolve the "Uncaught (in promise) Error: A listener indicated an asynchronous response by returning true, but the message channel closed before a response was received" error.